 Be aware that you may need to purchase a permit for various activities; hiking, camping, etc. Consequently, failure to have a permit is considered trespassing on a Federal Indian Reservation.
 Be sure to do your research when planning your visit.

-Just outside the park, you will find Goulding's.
-One name with many features.
+Just outside the park, you will find Goulding's, one name with many features.
 Gouldings has a lodge, campground, restaurant, museum, and store.

 In the 1920s Harry and Leone Goulding bought 640 acres and operated a trading post for decades.
-During the depression, Harry began sending photographs of the land to movie director John Ford.
+During the Great Depression, Harry began sending photographs of the land to movie director John Ford.
 Mr. Ford and John Wayne fell in love with the landscape and filmed many movies here.
 In 1980 the site was added to the National Register of Historic Places.

 Goulding's is a must-see while visiting Monument Valley!
 First, we started with the restaurant and the very highly recommended Navajo Taco.
 Delicious!
 Thick, but fluffy fry bread is piled high with beans and traditional taco ingredients.
 Next, we walked across the parking lot to see the museum.
 As we walked in we caught a glimpse of the old trading post.
 In the back, you’ll find the movie room with an impressive collection of movie posters and other memorabilia.
 The second floor features rooms in the living area as they were nearly 100 years ago.
-Lastly, we stopped in a store that has not only souvenirs, but it specialized in Navajo art, jewelry and pottery.
+Lastly, we stopped in a store that has not only souvenirs, but it specializes in Navajo art, jewelry, and pottery.
 We began to run low on time and knew we’d better start driving the trail.

 Driving Monument Valley

 Now we were ready to see the incredible structures we had been hearing about!
 We intended to drive the 17-mile scenic road and stop for a hike.
 Within minutes we had a pretty big surprise.
 The road was not what we were expecting.
 It was much rougher therefore it was going to take longer to drive.
 We were assuming it was blacktopped since that is typically what you see in the movies.
-We learned that those shots are taken from US-163 leading to Monument Valley.
+We learned that those shots were taken from US-163 leading to Monument Valley.

 Even though it would take more time to drive and a hike probably wouldn’t be possible, the disappointment in changing our plans was quickly forgotten as the rock monuments took our breath away!
 These formations are giants and demanded our total attention for the day.